 Calista attended the Joffrey Ballet School's Summer Intensive in 2017 and the Pittsburgh Ballet Theatre's 5-week Intensive Summer Program in 2018.
 She has been training at Steps on Broadway in NYC since fall 2021.

 Calista loves to instruct others to help them learn and grow as dancers while she herself continues training.
 She is inspired to teach dancers of all ages in a variety of styles to help them reach new goals and develop as artists.
 Calista is dedicated to pursuing a career in the arts, driven by passion and gratitude for the ability to continue learning and sharing her enthusiasm with others.

 Shae-Lynn has been dancing her whole life with DanceMaineia and has received additional training with Atlantic Ballet Company and the Casco Bay Movers studio.
-She enjoys working with young children, evident to all who watch her teach the preschool-aged Creative Movement class.
+Currently, she attends the University of Southern Maine where she is majoring in criminology while double minoring in psychology and dance.
+This past spring, she had a lead role in the dance theater production of Eurydice.
+Shae-Lynn enjoys working with young children, evident by all who watch her teach the preschool-aged Creative Movement class.

 Ashley Steeves has been dancing her entire life - but not in the way that you're "supposed to".
 At age 3 she was creating dances for her siblings to perform for parents and grandparents.
 At 5 she was in her first ballet, Snow White.
 After that life-changing production, Ashley wasn't able to regularly attend dance classes and worked with Youth Theaters in Southern Maine.